Coronavirus Vaccine

 vaccine:

-oral polio vaccine is a product of a weakened strain of poliovirus
+Salk's intramuscular polio vaccine is a product of a weakened strain of poliovirus, grown in monkey kidney cells and inactivated by formalin.
+It

 became available in 1954.
-It took him several years to develop a safe polio vaccine
+It took him several years to develop a safe polio vaccine.

 Failure